List of horse breeds: Color "breeds"

+Crossbred registration

+The distinction is hotly debated between a standardized breed, a developing breed with an open studbook, a registry of recognized crossbred horses, and a designer crossbred.
+For the purposes of this list, certain groups of horses that have an organization or registry that records individual animals for breeding purposes, at least in some nations, but does not clearly fall to either the breed or type categories are listed here.

+This list does not include organizations that record horses strictly for competition purposes.

 Types of horse

 A "type" of horse is not a breed but is used here to categorize groups of horses or horse breeds that are similar in appearance (phenotype) or use.
 A type usually has no breed registry, and often encompasses several breeds.
 However, in some nations, particularly in Europe, there is a recording method or means of studbook selection for certain types to allow them to be licensed for breeding.
 Horses of a given type may be registered as one of several different recognized breeds, or a grouping may include horses that are of no particular pedigree but meet a certain standard of appearance or use.

 Modern types

 Archaic types

 Prior to approximately the 13th century, few pedigrees were written down, and horses were classified by physical type or use.
 Thus, many terms for Horses in the Middle Ages did not refer to breeds as we know them today, but rather described appearance or purpose.
 These terms included: